The best adverts of the 1940s, as picked by experts

 The twin needs of war and the economy meant the 1940s was dominated two quite different types of ads: official and commercial.
 Although they actually weren't so different...

-"In many ways consumer advertising was indistinguishable from the country's propaganda machine, reflecting images of patriotism, of teamwork, of responsibility," says Lipman.
+"In many ways consumer advertising was indistinguishable from the country's propaganda machine, reflecting images of patriotism, of teamwork, of responsibility," says Gregg Lipman, managing partner of CBX.
 "Early 1940s advertising riffed off the popular images of America at war, including the popular 'pin-up' girls of the time.
 This example from Whitman's Chocolates shares the posterised, colour saturated style of the pin-up, but more interestingly supports the role that gender played at the time: the brave fighting man supported, maybe idolised even, by the adoring, loyal wife."

 Lipman also notes the professionalism of the layout, that ensures the reader knows how to navigate the page.
 "A core image brings you through the headline, copy block, identity and signs off with the pack," he explains.
 "And colour is used to support the brand's visual equity, with 'Whitman's green' mimicked in the colours of the woman's outfit."